 Career Services information is available on their website.

 Financial Aid Information for graduating law students, including information on loan repayment and understanding your rights and responsibilities as a borrower, is available on the Law School's Financial Aid page: http://www.law.wisc.edu/prospective/finaid/guide.html#AfterGraduation.

-JD/Diploma Privilege Graduation Credit Evaluation Worksheet-for those entering Fall 2016 and after (best viewed using Adobe Acrobat)
+For those entering Fall 2016 and after: JD/Diploma Privilege Graduation Credit Evaluation Worksheet (PDF) (best viewed using Adobe Acrobat)